 Carers WA understands that circumstances may change, so we make sure all carers have been contacted again after 6 weeks.
 If required, the Carer Support Planner and carer will go back to the planning stage and reassess.

 Please do not hesitate to contact Carer Gateway on 1800 422 737 (Monday to Friday between 8.00am to 5.00pm local time) if you would like to enquire or have any questions.
+An after-hours service is available to facilitate requests for respite outside of these hours, including weekends.

 If you are a carer calling outside the Carer Gateway operating hours, and it is not an emergency, your details will be recorded so a Carer Support Planner can contact you during business hours if required.
-We encourage you to contact 000 (Triple Zero) if you are experiencing an emergency.